Checkmk/checkmk/doc/documentation/arch-werk.rst

 Version 2.3 and higher ship only Werks from the current major version.

 Precompiled Werks consist of multiple files: one for each edition.
 It is created while building checkmk.
-A make-target is executing ``python -m cmk.utils.werks precompile``
+A make-target is executing ``python -m cmk.werks.utils precompile``

 Website